 The difference between pasteurized and sterilized milk is in its shelf life.
-You cannot store pasteurized milk for more than 2 or 3 days because pasteurization has killed pathogenic microbes, but it did not destroy the spoilage microbes.
+You cannot store pasteurized milk for more than 2 or 3 days because pasteurization has killed pathogenic microbes but did not destroy the spoilage microbes.

-Due to the higher temperature of sterilization, sterilized milk’s shelf life is longer.
+Due to the higher sterilization temperature, sterilized milk’s shelf life is longer.
 You can keep it out of the refrigerator.
 Still, the critical point is that some of the beneficial substances and vitamins disappear during sterilization.

 Homogenized milk is whiter and tastes better.
 It is also easier to digest.
 That is why it is a good option for seniors with digestive issues.
 The only drawback of homogenized milk is that they have a high price due to the process and sensitivity of the production process, and of course, they are susceptible to sunlight.

 It is a misconception that some people think that low-fat milk has less calcium.
 It is interesting to know that low-fat milk has more calcium.
 However, it lacks some of the nutrients in the high-fat type.
 The lower the fat content of milk, the more calcium it contains.
 Seniors who need more calcium should drink low-fat milk.
 Low-fat milk also reduces the possibility of osteoporosis in seniors.

 The supply of calcium needed by the body through milk leads to control and weight loss, achieving fitness, preventing colon cancer, blood pressure regulation, preventing heart disease, and reducing menopause symptoms.
 Calcium contributes to the rapid and proper growth of bones, teeth and the growth of hair and nails.